PavanPrasad-HG/deeplearninggroup23.github.io/index.md

 ### Model assumptions
 The structure of our TCN was chosesn as follows:
 We have 5 TCN blocks in total.
-Each block has a 2x(1D Convolution --> Chomp(remove extra padding) --> Relu --> Dropout).
-The input of each block has 38 channels, so one for each input signal.
-The rest of the parameters are:
+Each block has a 2x (1D Convolution --> Chomp(remove extra padding) --> Relu --> Dropout).
+The input of each block has 38 channels corresponding to each input signal and the final output also has 38 channels.
+The rest of the parameters used are:

 - Kernel size = 16
 - Padding = 2